Natural Dyeing with Fresh Weld on Local Wool Yarn - My First Harvest from the Dye Garden

 I then let the skein of yarn dry on the washing line without having rinsed it first - I’ve found that this helps the yarn retain more of the colour.
 Once the yarn was dry I then rinsed and washed it in a pH neutral soap.

-The brightness of the yellow I managed to achieve with a weight to plant ratio of a third surprised me to say the least!
+The brightness of the yellow I managed to achieve with a third weight of plant to fibre ratio surprised me to say the least!
 I’ve struggled in the past to get the strong, nearly neon yellow colour I’ve desired with dried weld, so I opted to use weld extract powder.

 Weld is my favourite dye plant for yellows - it’s the most colourfast meaning it’s less likely to fade, increasing the longevity of the finished knitwear in your wardrobe.
 I’ve got a few plants in my garden which I will harvest when they have matured, and I’m determined to find some in the wild too!